Written by Anastasia Visotsky, medically reviewed by Dr. Paul Turek, 2018.

-What causes UTI in men?
+What causes urinary tract infections (UTIs) in men?
 Is there a link between UTI and prostatitis?
-To find out, I spoke to my friend Dr. Paul Turek (The Turek Clinics) an internationally renowned urologist.
+Dr. Paul Turek (The Turek Clinics), an internationally renowned urologist, summarizes key points in this post.
 In spite of being a decorated professional with many awards and dozens of years of experience, Dr. Turek is down-to-earth and very easy to talk to and doesn’t mind getting his hands dirty…both literally and figuratively.

 UTI in men: It’s not you, and it’s not me!
 It’s just complicated…